FahimHafiz/FahimHafiz.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-**Interested in Machine Learning, IoT, Health Informatics, Computer Vision and HCI** \| **Lecturer, CSE**
+**Interested in Bioinformatics, AI & Hardware, IoT/embedded systems** | **Lecturer, CSE**

 I am currently working as a Lecturer at the <a href="https://cse.uiu.ac.bd">Department of CSE, United International University, Bangladesh</a>.
-My research interests are Machine Learning, IoT, Health Informatics, Computer Vision and HCI.
+My research interests are Bioinformatics, AI & Hardware, IoT/embedded systems.

 I earned my BSc in EEE from <a href="https://www.buet.ac.bd/web/#/">Bangladesh University of Engineering and Technology (BUET)</a> in 2021.
 Currently, I am pursuing MSc under <a href="https://scholar.google.com/citations?user=2DhrWFgAAAAJ">Dr. Swakkhar Shatabda</a> and <a href="https://scholar.google.com/citations?user=31mWMiEAAAAJ">Dr. Riasat Azim</a>.
 Additionally, I am working as a RA at the <a href="https://www.northsouth.edu/">North South University (NSU)</a> under the guidance of <a href="https://scholar.google.com/citations?user=Izxn2EMAAAAJ">Dr. Nafisa Noor</a> in Large Memristor Crossbar Arrays Analysis and Image Processing.